Nature of work

 Information is provided voluntarily and can help us to better design and/or implement legislative requirements.

+There are no legal requirements for people to provide personal information to us.
 We receive personal information in circumstances where individuals choose to contact us for the purpose of:

 - Responding to consultations and surveys relating to Local Plan and policy development and delivery